Supported file types and limits

 Naming conventions

-Enterprise teams should pick a convention before the first large tender.
-A simple pattern works well:Data handling
+Pick a convention before the first large tender.
+A simple pattern works well:Access and data handling

 Commercial extraction missed prices